Product foundation

 The full sequence

 The Living Profile is built in stages rather than all at once.
-The current method moves through Quick Start, Baseline Coverage, Core Profile Completion, and later recalibration paths.
+The path is: Quick Start, Baseline Coverage, Core Profile, and Core Recalibration.

-This prevents the product from developing too much detail in one area while the rest of the map stays empty.
+This gives the user an early outline of the profile instead of letting signal build too deeply in one place while the rest of the map stays empty.

 Related topics